 In truth, it was a messy, rowdy, confusing, and multi-dimensional series of conflicts that encapsulated several different struggles at once.
 The groundswell that ultimately erupted in the American Revolutions—plural—was about much more than taxation and representation in Parliament.
 It was about land, frontiers, slavery, empire, citizenship, political representation, and union.
 The revolutions comprised international wars of empire (between several European powers); continental wars of conquest (between settlers and Native Americans); domestic civil wars (between separatists and Loyalists); class warfare and slave uprisings; and ideological dischord.
 Far from orderly, the violent birth pangs of the United States shook the continent and the Atlantic world for the better part of half a century.
 Its unresolved legacies festered into another bloody civil war in the 1860s, and continue to have important repercussions for American society today.

 This course will examine the American Revolutions from multiple dimensions.
 Its focus will be on the anaysis of primary source material available from various digital databases.
 Particular emphasis is placed on sources that provide different perspectives on the revolutionary era—not only those of the elite leaders of the independence movement but also those of British loyalists, Native Americans, frontier settlers, and enslaved African Americans, among others.
-Students will attend weekly seminars (offered in English unless all students are Dutch speakers), give oral presentations, and write a research-driven term paper based on primary sources.
+Students will attend weekly seminars, give oral presentations, and write a research-driven term paper based on primary sources.

 General learning objectives

 1) devise and conduct research of limited scope, including:

 a. identifying relevant literature and select and order them according to a defined principle;

 b. organising and using relatively large amounts of information;